nktnet1/rt-stack/README.md

-Personally, I recommend setting up a Virtual Private Server (e.g. on [Hetzner](https://www.hetzner.com)) and make use of self-hostable PaaS software which automatically handles the complexity of deployment mentioned above for you - these includes:
+Personally, I recommend setting up a Virtual Private Server (e.g. on [Hetzner](https://www.hetzner.com)) and make use of self-hostable PaaS software which automatically handles the complexity of deployment mentioned above for you - this includes:

 - Coolify
   - https://github.com/coollabsio/coolify